rogerpereira123/Linea_PhoneGap_Plugin/README.md

 ## Author
 Roger Pereira For Digital Dish Inc. (Northware ERP)

+## Prerequisites
+Cordova Phonegap for iOS
+Linea Pro SDK

 ## Description
-An Objective-C plugin developed to interface Linea Pro barcode scanner devices with Cordova Phonegap.
+An Objective-C plugin developed in Xcode to interface Linea Pro barcode scanner devices with Cordova Phonegap.

 Following functionality is supported:
 - Check Connection State of the hardware attachment
 - Check battery capacity of the hardware attachment
 - Register call backs for successful barcode scans